AnonymousRandomPerson/LoopMusicSwift/docs/loopfinder/loopfinder_algorithms.md

 1. Compute [spectrograms](loopfinder_algorithms_core_techniques.md#spectrograms) for the audio and its lagged counterpart, using the configured [*FFT Length*](loopfinder_settings.md#spectrogram-settings) and [*Overlap Percentage*](loopfinder_settings.md#spectrogram-settings).
 2. Compute the [spectrum MSE](loopfinder_algorithms_core_techniques.md#spectrum-mse) for each pair of corresponding windows within the spectrograms.
 3. Calculate an initial cutoff value (explained shortly) as follows:
-    1. Calculate the median of the **n** smallest spectrum MSE values across windows, where **n** is the number of windows needed to span a region as long as the minimum loop duration.
+    1. Calculate the median of the **n** smallest spectrum MSE values across windows, where **n** is the number of windows needed to span a region as long as the *Minimum Duration*.
     2. Take twice the difference between the calculated median and the minimum spectrum MSE value, and add this to minimum spectrum MSE value to get the cutoff.
 4. Find the first and last windows with spectrum MSEs not exceeding the cutoff.
 Use the corresponding times as initial estimates for the loop region bounds.
 5. If no windows meet the cutoff, or if the resulting loop region is shorter than the *Minimum Duration*, repeat the following steps to gradually raise the cutoff until an acceptable loop region is found: